-- A high fever, (over 101°) severe nausea and vomiting, continued dizziness or incoherent behavior, such as hallucinations. - Any pain that cannot be controlled by your pain medication. - Bright red skin that is hot to the touch. - Excessive bleeding or fluid seeping through the incisions. - A severely misshapen breast or bruising that is localized to one breast or region of the chest.
+- A high fever, (over 101°) severe nausea and vomiting, continued dizziness or incoherent behavior, such as hallucinations. - Any pain that cannot be controlled by your pain medication. - · Bright red skin that is hot to the touch. - Excessive bleeding or fluid seeping through the incisions. - A severely misshapen breast or bruising that is localized to one breast or region of the chest. - To alleviate any discomfort, and to reduce swelling, you may apply cool, not cold compresses to the treated region.
+Crushed ice or ice packs must be wrapped in a towel before being applied to the skin.
+Do not apply ice or anything frozen directly to the skin.
+Apply cool compresses for no longer than 20-minute intervals.

-DAY OF SURGERY INSTRUCTIONS
+AFTER SURGERY CARE INSTRUCTIONS

 You will only be released to the care of a responsible adult.
-All of these instructions must be clear to the adult who will monitor your health and support you, around the clock in the first 24 hours following surgery.
+All these instructions must be clear to the adult who will monitor your health and support you, around the clock in the first 24 hours following surgery.